COMPUTATIONAL THERMO-FLUID DYNAMICS

 Learning outcomes of the course unit

-To follow the course with profit requires knowledge of the basic concepts
+To follow the course with profit it is necessary the knowledge of the basic concepts of Thermofluid dynamics.

 Course contents summary